blogmywiki/smolBASIC/README.md

 ### Fix / to-do list

+= [ ] Make paper take numbers and variables like ink
 - [ ] Backspace needs to delete character if errors are corrected
 - [ ] Add more graphics (lines, rectangles)
 - [ ] escape key to break? this may not be possible as `except KeyboardInterrupt:` doesn't work